MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 ![Filter pane overview ](media/filter-pane-overview.png "Filter icon")

-To display the filter pane, use the **Shift + F3** keyboard shortcut.
+To display the filter pane, use the **Shift+F3** keyboard shortcut.
 For lists within the Role Center, you can also choose the down arrow near the page title in the navigation bar above the list, and then choose **Show filter pane**.

 ![Show filter pane](media/open-filter-pane.png "Show filter pane")